chucktilbury/vmachine/notes.md

 * Fix expression stack so that it does not allocate data.
 The value structs are assigned as if they were an int instead of as a pointer.
 Stack values are not the same as the value store.
 They are more simple.

+* Clean up comp_expr.c error messages.

+* Use the linker to link the correct error function in common code.

 # Random

 * assembler needs to have the logic to do relative jumps to labels and